TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 If recovery of a failed over master fails and data correction is required, you can disable the high availability feature by separating that master.
 The replication relationship between the separated master and the promoted master is broken, and each behaves as a normal DB instance.
 After separation, you cannot recover to the existing configuration.

-To separate failover master, from the web console
+To separate failover master, from the console

 ![db-instance-failover-split-en](https://static.toastoven.net/prod_rds/24.03.12/mariadb/db-instance-failover-split-en.png)